 Let it bake for 30 minutes with the lid on the Dutch Oven, then carefully remove the lid…

 Then bake it for an additional 15 minutes or so WITHOUT the lid to allow the crust to brown.

-And just be prepared for the BEST bread you’ve ever made yourself. ;) The crust is seriously amazing.
+And just be prepared for the BEST bread you’ve ever made yourself. ;) The crust on this no-knead bread is seriously amazing.

 No Dutch Oven and Short Fermentation

 So, as I mentioned before, you can still bake this bread without a Dutch oven and with a short, 2-hour fermentation time.
 Here is a photo of my no-knead bread using just 2 hours of fermentation (plus another 1 hr rise time) and baked on a baking sheet.